Discovering North East Orchids

 When submitting a record, please ensure you include a grid reference (essential) and image if possible.

 If you don’t know which orchid you’ve spotted, that’s okay.
 We’re here to help.

 Meet our spotlight species

 The North East is home to 28 orchid species.
-Of these, some like the endemic and beautiful Lindisfarne Helleborine are incredibly rare.
+Of these, some like the Lindisfarne Helleborine are incredibly rare.
 Others grow in only one or two places across the entire region.